Henry Salvatori

-Henry Salvatori (March 28, 1901 – July 6, 1997) was an American geophysicist, businessman, philanthropist, and political activist.
+Henry Salvatori (March 28, 1901 – July 6, 1997) was an Italian-born American geophysicist, businessman, philanthropist, and political activist.

 Salvatori founded Western Geophysical in 1933 and, after selling the company in 1960, pursued a second career as a philanthropist and conservative political activist.
-He was a long-time financial supporter of the Heritage Foundation and the Claremont Institute, both conservative think tanks.
+He was a long-time financial supporter of The Heritage Foundation and the Claremont Institute, both conservative think tanks.

 Background and business career

 Salvatori was born in Tocco da Casauria, Abruzzo, Italy, and emigrated with his family to the United States in 1908.

 He earned a bachelor's degree from the University of Pennsylvania in 1923 and a master's degree in physics from Columbia University in 1926.
 In 1930, he joined Geophysical Service Incorporated, but he left in 1933 to found Western Geophysical.

 Western Geophysical prospered, allowing him to begin a long involvement in philanthropy and conservative political causes.
 In 1960, he sold Western Geophysical to Litton Industries, allowing him to devote more time to politics.